 Monthly meetings are held in the Meeting Hall of the York County History Center, at 250 East Market Street, York, Pennsylvania unless otherwise noted.
-The business portion of the meeting begins at 2:15 PM and the program begins at about 2:30 PM.
-Meetings are FREE and open to the public.
-(Meeting held virtually on Zoom/Facebook Live will begin at 2:30).
+Meetings held in-person and virtually on Zoom/Facebook Live will begin at 2:30.

 York Civil War Round Table

 The York Civil War Round Table (YCWRT) is a non-profit organization that seeks to promote, interpret, preserve, and protect the Civil War heritage of York County, Pennsylvania, through the education and exchange of information with its members and the general public.
 Membership is free and open to anyone interested in learning more about the American Civil War.